Local experts explain the process for COVID-19 vaccine

 McGuire said this helps find serious side effects and the right dosage for the vaccine.

-“In less than 6 months they were able to get through the phase 3 trial completed, demonstrate and now they are headed to market before the end of the year,” said McGuire.
+“In less than six months, they were able to get through the phase 3 trial completed, demonstrate, and now they are headed to market before the end of the year,” said McGuire.

 Product Development lead David Lawn said that fast turnaround can mean less time to understand all side effects.